 Ambitious though he was, Cartier’s attempt to establish a permanent settlement in this new territory failed, and it was not until 1603 that another French explorer, Samuel de Champlain (1567-1635), really got things going.
 A zealous missionary, expert navigator, savvy political leader, and visionary nation-builder, Champlain presided over the founding of a colony called New France that sat along the coast of the St. Lawrence.
 As governor, he created several permanent cities for French farmers, fishermen, and fur-traders, most notably Quebec City (1608) and Trois-Rivières (1634), as well as Port-Royal (1605) on the Acadian Penisula (home of the modern day Maritime provinces).
 His death failed to slow things down, and in 1642 New France’s new governor established the settlement of Montreal (1642), destined to be one of Canada’s most important cities.

-Buoyed by their success in New France, the French gradually moved east from the St. Lawrence coast towards the Great Lakes and then traveled down the Mississippi River.
+Buoyed by their success in New France, the French gradually moved west from the St. Lawrence coast towards the Great Lakes and then traveled down the Mississippi River.
 In 1682, they claimed much of the middle of North America, including the Mississippi Basin and Ohio Valley, as a massive French territory called Louisiana, where they began establishing further cities and settlements.